The post digestive effect of your life decisions

 The Sour taste increases the metabolism of the body and generally aids the digestive enzymes due to the fire aspect.
 Sour has a small amount of water to it which gives it a mildly tonifying effect and the earth element keeps it weighted so the fire doesn't burn too brightly.
 Sour can not only improve digestion of the body but also the mind, enhancing discrimination or the ability to separate the personality experience from what is.
 I like to think of the sour post digestive effect as keeping things appropriate to your natural physiology, it neither takes from your personality or adds on too much.
 It's that little bit of pickle on the side, it is quiet in the background, making a cameo appearance with just enough effect to make sure the star players are kept in check.
 Having your warm lemon water in the morning is a nice mild way to start the day metabolising, helping to break down yesterday's debris and assist with elimination to make room for new experiences.

 The Pungent taste is purifying and reduces the tissues of the body.
 One aspect is hot and light and will reduce Kapha and Vata to an extent until the dryness of it starts to make Vata feel like a crumbly and discarded snake skin.
 Vata will enjoy the heat, however, and it's a great boost to the circulation.
 Wet and damp Kapha, the natural hoarder of the three doshas could do with some letting go and the pungent taste is about reducing tissues of the body.
-You will urinate less, have less chubby, not feel like you're filing the toilet bowl (omg), and ideally any extra tissue growth that impedes natural movement in the body.
+You will urinate less, have less body weight, defecate less, and ideally any extra tissue growth that impedes natural movement in the body.
 Pungent also incorporates the bitter and astringent tastes, which are naturally cool.
 These tastes are good for Pitta dosha when they need to "chill out" to reduce the inflammation physically or contract their outspoken ways.
 Since there is no soothing to the pungent taste, you will need to watch for any increase in Vata dosha via gas and constipation, too much reduction in body mass or an increase in Pitta via sharpness in the tongue and looseness of stools.
-The pungent taste can feel like a snatching away and those that have ever been on any fad diet that has ever been created, too much reducing will just force the body to try and overcompensate to make you even chubbier than before.
+The pungent taste can feel like a snatching away and those that have ever been on any fad diet, too much reducing will just force the body to try and overcompensate to make you even heavier than before.
 It's about respecting ALL the doshas of the body, lest they take revenge on you.
 (I write this last part with emphasis, PLEASE don't go eating only reducing foods in an attempt to lose weight, it's not sustainable.
 Your Ayurvedic practitioner will design something unique and life changing for you).

 A gallery of life choices -